rossprogram/rossprogram.github.io/index.md

 ## To Apply

 The Ross Program application is posted on the [to apply](/students/to-apply.md/) page.
-For full consideration, completed applications must be submitted by March 31.
+For full consideration, completed applications must be submitted by March 15.
-The Ross Admissions Committee begins reading the application on April 1. <br>
+The Ross Admissions Committee begins reading the application on March 16.<br>
-Acceptance decisions will be made later in April, and the process will be completed by May.
+Acceptance decisions will be made in April, and the process will be completed by May.

 The Ross Program admits students of any race, color, gender, and national or ethnic origin.